keesiemeijer/related-posts-by-taxonomy/readme.txt

 * some minor bug fixing for the shortcode.

 == Upgrade Notice ==
-= 0.4.2-beta3 =
+= 1.0 =
-New attributes before_shortcode and after_shortcode make it easy to add a container for the shortcode.
-A new filter was added to add classes to gallery items.
+Switched to use WP semantic versioning for this plugin.
+The shortcode gets wrapped in a div container and get's a h3 heading by default making styling more easy.
+A new filter was added for adding classes to gallery items.